Thuja occidentalis: Uses

-It is commercially used for rustic fencing and posts, lumber, poles, shingles, and in the construction of log cabins.
+Thuja occidentalis is commercially used for rustic fencing and posts, lumber, poles, shingles, and in the construction of log cabins.
 It is the preferred wood for the structural elements, such as ribs and planking, of birchbark canoes and the planking of wooden canoes.

 The essential oil within the plant has been used for cleansers, disinfectants, hair preparations, insecticides, liniment, room sprays, and soft soaps.
 The Ojibwa reportedly made a soup from the inner bark of the soft twigs.
 Others have used the twigs to make teas to relieve constipation and headache.

+Eastern white cedar – as arborvitae – is a popular ornamental plant used in both residential and commercial landscapes.